tmhglnd/mercury/docs/README.md

 ### shape

 Set the envelope generator of a sound.
 Various modes are possible depending on the amount of arguments.
 The attack time is the fade-in for the sound, the release is the fade-out for the sound both in milliseconds.
 The sustain time holds the sound at a static volume for a while.
+If the sound is triggered before the end of the envelope, the envelope is canceled, faded to 0 in 1ms and starts over.

 ```
 set <name> shape(<attack> <sustain> <release>)
 ```
 ```
-new synth saw shape(1500) time(3/16)
+new synth saw shape(1500) time(1)
 //=> default attack of 2 ms, sustain of 0 ms and a release of 1500 ms

-new synth saw shape(1000 250) time(3/16)
+new synth saw shape(1000 250) time(1)
 //=> attack of 1000 ms, default sustain of 0 ms and a release of 250 ms

-new synth saw shape(10 500 50) time(3/16)
+new synth saw shape(10 500 50) time(1)
 //=> attack of 10 ms, sustain of 500 ms and a release of 50 ms
 ```